DedalusProject/dedalus/docs/pages/general_functions.rst

 General Functions
 *****************

+**Note: this documentation has not yet been updated for v3 of Dedalus.**

 The ``GeneralFunction`` class enables users to simply define new explicit operators for the right-hand side and analysis tasks of their simulations.
 Such operators can be used to apply arbitrary user-defined functions to the grid values or coefficients of some set of input fields, or even do things like introduce random data or read data from an external source.